Rehide/cnn_particlefilter/README.md

 # cnn_particlefilter
 This method proposes a new approach to automatically detect and track object using Convolutional Neural Network(CNN) and Particle Filter.

-- By using Convolutional Neural Network as an observation model, it is possible to simplify the observation model and improve the accuracy of the classifier.
+- By using CNN as an observation model of particle filter, it is possible to simplify the observation model and improve the accuracy of the classifier.

 Learning data used to create classifier: